abingham/storer/docs/README.md

 ## GET avatar_visible_files
-Returns the most recent set of visible files, for the avatar with the given avatar_name_, in the kata with the given kata_id.
+Returns the most recent set of visible files, for the avatar with the given avatar_name, in the kata with the given kata_id.
 - parameters, eg
 ```
   {     "kata_id": "A551C528C3",